How to Describe Your Work Pace During a Job Interview

 Speed is not always the most important factor to an employer.
 Instead of a fast pace, an employer might value a steady, consistent pace.
 Or, an employer might hold accuracy, thoroughness, and attention to detail in high regard.
 Consider the difference between working in a research library, a TV newsroom, and a hospital.
 The best approach is to play up your strengths that match the job description to emphasize why you’re the best person for the job.

-Depending on the job, the speed of your work may not be as important as the fact that you are able to consistently meet deadlines.
+Depending on the job, the speed of your work may not be as important as the fact that you can meet deadlines consistently.
 Some key phrases to incorporate in your answer (followed by examples from your experience) include:

 - Keep up with the workload